CAS-CS/cas-cs.github.io/Workshops/AI_June/Presentation Day 1 Session 1/slide.md

 > Binary classification and Multiclass Classification.

-*Spam filtering is an example of binary classification, where the inputs are email (or other) messages and the classes are “spam” and “not spam”.*
+*Spam filtering is an example of binary classification, where the inputs are email (or other) messages and the classes are “spam" and “not spam".*

 ---